RedBeardLab/zeeSQL-doc/docs/references.md

 Using a standard Redis Stream all the standard consideration applies.

-1. The stream is not deleted by zeeSQL, hence it can definitely be used for caching, on the other hand too many streams will use memory.
+1. The stream is not deleted by zeeSQL, hence it can be used for caching, on the other hand too many streams will use memory.
-2. The stream use a standard Redis key, in a cluster environment you should be sure that the database that is executing the query and the stream that will accomodate the result are on the same cluster node.
+2. The stream uses a standard Redis key, in a cluster environment you should be sure that the database that is executing the query and the stream that will accommodate the results are on the same cluster node.

-This can be accomplished easily by forcing the stream name to hash to the same cluster node of the database, it is sufficiento to use a `stream_name` composed as such `{db_key}:what:ever:here`.
-Redis will hash only the part between the `{` and `}` in order to compute the cluster node.
+This can be accomplished easily by forcing the stream name to hash to the same cluster node of the database, it is sufficient to use a `stream_name` composed as such `{db_key}:what:ever:here`.
+Redis will hash only the part between the `{` and `}` to compute the cluster node.
 3. The result can be consumed using the standard [Redis streams commands][redis_stream_commands], two good starting points are [`XREAD`][redis_xread] and [`XRANGE`][redis_xrange].

 The key of the stream elements are the tuple `(type, column name)` separated by a colon `:`.